-The overgrown nail is filed down in order to fully penetrate into the infected site.
+The guest completes the first step!
+Prior to your appointment, please file down the overgrown nail.
+This is in order to fully penetrate into the infected site.
 It is important to know that during onychomycosis, the infected nail will become deformed and overgrown and may also thicken.

 Nd:YAG laser pulses are administered in a circular pattern, slightly overlapping the beam so that the nail is fully covered.
 It is important to know that a slight heating sensation will be felt throughout the nail.

 Nd:YAG laser pulses are targeted around the perimeter of the nail bed and infection site.
 Often, parasitic fungus has worked its way beyond the nail bed and needs to be eliminated in all the tissue surrounding the nail to prevent recurrence.

 The treatment is usually performed 4 – 6 times, at one-week intervals.
 All of the nails will be treated, during every treatment (just in case).